Acceptable Use Policy

 3. Internet access – Acceptable Use Policy (AUP)

-BrawBand’s relationships with its Partners, other networks, and ultimately its connectivity to the rest of the Internet, require its Partners to behave responsibly.
-Accordingly, BrawBand cannot permit irresponsible behaviour by its Partners and end-users, which could damage these relationships, BrawBand’s network or the use of the Internet by others.
-The BrawBand network and associated products and services are designed to carry business data, and are designed to give lower priority to non-business traffic.
-We manage the available bandwidth carefully, and if a group of users use a disproportionately large amount of bandwidth (i.e. transfer a disproportionately large amount of data) then this will:
+BrawBand’s relationships with its Partners, other networks, and ultimately its connectivity to the rest of the Internet, require its customers to behave responsibly.
+Accordingly, BrawBand cannot permit irresponsible which could damage these relationships, BrawBand’s network or the use of the Internet by others.